mark3982/pywpipe/README.md

 You may notice the server is placed into slave mode and the client into master which may seem backwards however in some cases this is desired and useful.
 You could place the server into master mode and the client into slave mode.

+Also `Mode.Reader` and `Mode.Writer` are supported making the pipe essentially uni-directional.
+I may in a future release tweak this to possibly allow a association method to tie together two pipes in this mode connected to a server.